MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-entity-lookup.md

 Data in one entity often relates to data in another entity.
 For example, you might have a **Customers** entity and an **Orders** entity, and the **Orders** entity might have a field to show which customer placed the order.
 You can use a lookup field to show data from the **Customers** entity based on which orders they placed.

 ## Define a relationship ##
 You can create several types of relationships from one entity to another (or between an entity and itself).
-Each entity can have a relationship with more than one other entity, and each entity can have more than one relationship to another entity.
+Each entity can have a relationship with more than one entity, and each entity can have more than one relationship to another entity.
 Some common relationship types are:

-- **Normal**: This type of relationship exists between two entities.
+- **Normal** - This type of relationship exists between two entities.

-- **Self**: This type of relationship exists between an entity and itself.
+- **Self** - This type of relationship exists between an entity and itself.

-- **One-to-one**: In this type of relationship, each record in entity A can match only one record in entity B, and vice versa.
+- **One-to-one** - In this type of relationship, each record in entity A can match only one record in entity B, and vice versa.

-- **One-to-many**: In this type of relationship, each record in entity A can match more than one record in entity B, but each record in entity B can match only one record in entity A.
+- **One-to-many** - In this type of relationship, each record in entity A can match more than one record in entity B, but each record in entity B can match only one record in entity A.

-- **Many-to-many**: In this type of relationship, each record in entity A can match more than one record in entity B, and vice versa.
-The current release of the Common Data Model doesn't support this type of relationship.
+- **Many-to-many** - In this type of relationship, each record in entity A can match more than one record in entity B, and vice versa.
+The current release of the Common Data Service doesn't support this type of relationship.

 ## Add a lookup field
 To add a lookup field to an entity, specify the field's data type as **Lookup**, and specify the entity with which you want to create a relationship.